jsk-ros-pkg/jsk_robot/jsk_unitree_robot/cross/README.md

 So For JSK users, download the output of this command (`arm64v8_System.tgz` archive file) from [here](https://drive.google.com/drive/u/2/folders/1SBA9oAwjfD84yRFEB-jsCH1m5Q8eEGSK) and extract under `jsk_unitree_robot/cross/` directory so that you can skip this process.

+### Deploy ROS System to Go1 robot

-Run following command to copy ROS1 base sytem to Go1 onboard computer.
+After finishing former step, run following command to copy ROS1 base sytem to Go1 onboard computer.
 This should be done only in the first time.
 So normally user do not have to run this command

 ```
 ./install.sh -p 123 -D System
 ```